-We are at a two year mark since I first started this 'shitshow' others commonly refer to as Toronto Skyline.
+We are at a three year mark since I first started this 'shitshow' others commonly refer to as Toronto Skyline.
 It hasn't always been this way.
 See, Skyline was first started off as a social experiment based on our love for the two best things in the world - partying and hardcore music - and before we started supporting the local hardcore scene, we first began as a social enterprise.
 To pack as many close friends together in a house, and spend quality time with each other over the long dreadful weekends with otherwise nothing to do.

 Then we started putting on bands and had live shows, and got ourselves evicted from numerous establishments.
 People got arrested, drugs became involved, and without getting into details, stuff got sketchier and sketchier over time.